Congressional Art Competition

-April 5, 2017: Deadline to submit artwork to our office.
+April 23, 2021: Deadline to submit artwork to our office on our website.

 The Congressional Art Competition is open to high school students only.
-Exceptions may be made for schools that have 7th through 12th grades on one campus.
-All participants must reside within Congressional District 33.
-This means the student must live within the boundaries of District 33.
+All participants must reside within Congressional District 33 - this means the student must live within the boundaries of District 33.